 Being a touring kayak, it also has footrests inside the cockpit.
 You can even get the optional Advanced Elements rudder kit, which adds a foot-controlled rudder system for steering.

 You can attach a sprayskirt to the cockpit coaming, so the Expedition is suitable for extreme winter kayaking as well.
+This is also great if you know you won’t be paddling on calm waters.

 There is loads of storage space for your gear on multi-day trips as well, and it even has velcro paddle holders on the side.